 When our trip to Maui, Hawaii was pushed back due to pandemic lockdowns we needed to find another alternative to the warmth and beauty of the islands.
-Due to the states reopening for tourism constantly shifting we had to find an alternative to keep our endless summer going.
+After all we had to find an alternative to keep our endless summer going.
 That is how we ended up spending five weeks in Siesta Key, FL.

 Siesta Key, Florida

-The gulf coast weather was a great substitute for Maui, where our plans would have originally taken us and we were happy to be there.
+The gulf coast weather was a great substitute for Maui and we were happy to be there.
 Michelle had already been to Siesta Key with her friends on a girls trip a couple of times and loved every minute of it.
 So it was a pretty easy decision for us to stay there a little over a month and work remotely.

 Siesta Key Beach